sokolowska-monika/portfolio/README.md

 # portfolio

 ## About me
 Hello!
 My name is Monika Sokołowska.
 I am a former architect with scientific background, who decided to start a new career as a software tester in October 2022.
-I joined AGH University of Science and Technology on Software Quality Assurance postgraduate studies ([qa.agh.edu.pl](https://www.podyplomowe.agh.edu.pl/en/postgraduate-studies/inzynieria-jakosci-oprogramowania/)) to gain experience and get guidance to learn more in the field of testing.
-I am experienced with both manual and automation testing, creating test scenarios, test cases and writing high quality bug reports.
-This portfolio is to present some of my skills and experiences.
+As a QA, I specialize in manual and automated testing, QA process design and WCAG 2.1 accessibility auditing.
+I move easily between engineering, UX and business perspectives, helping teams work faster, clearer and with greater confidence.

+What sets me apart is the way I approach problems.
+I’m driven to diagnose systemic issues, build transparent processes and turn complex technical challenges into practical, actionable steps.
+I care deeply about people and the relationships that make delivery possible - creating clarity, psychological safety and collaboration that actually works.
+And above all, I love solving real user problems, making sure the product meets them where they are.

+I also genuinely love learning and expanding my horizons.
+Whether it’s new testing techniques, emerging accessibility standards or better ways to support teams, continuous growth is part of how I work and who I am.

+My goal is simple: to help build environments where quality, accessibility and agility are not optional extras, but the natural way teams create meaningful digital experiences.

 ## Tools
-* GIT
+* GIT, CI/CD
 * Jira, Confluence, Trello
 * Miro, Figma, Canva
 * RTM, Zephyr for Jira
 * Visual Studio, IntelliJ
 * Selenium, TestNG, JUnit, NUnit (to refresh)
 * REST-Assured
-* API testing: Postman, Insomnium, Bruno, Hoppscotch (including automation)
+* API testing: Postman, Insomnium, Bruno, Hoppscotch (including automated test execution with Javascript)
-* Accessibility: HTML, WCAG 2.1, Dev Tools, WAVE Evaluation Tool, Silktide Accessibility Checker, ARC Toolkit, AXE DevTools, IBM Accessibility Checker, ANDI, NVDA and more
+* Accessibility: HTML compliance, WCAG standards, Dev Tools, WAVE Evaluation Tool, Silktide Accessibility Checker, CCA, ARC Toolkit, AXE DevTools, IBM Accessibility Checker, ANDI, NVDA and more
 * ShareX, Bandicam, Charles Proxy
 * Photoshop, Affinity, CorelDraw
 * ArchiCAD, AutoCAD